 These statistics correlate with ASIC’s (Australian Securities & Investments Commission) findings that one of the main reasons 60% of small businesses close their doors within the first few years, is because business owners have no clear plan or they get stuck in the daily running of the business and don’t execute the plan.

-After years of helping small business owners be more productive to be more profitable, and seeing the same challenges tripping them up every year, I’ve put together the top 5 reasons why business owners don’t reach their goals each year and surefire ways to fix it.
+After years of helping leaders and small business owners to be more productive and profitable, and after seeing the same challenges tripping people up, I’ve put together the top 5 reasons why you don’t reach your goals and surefire ways to fix it.

 “A goal without a plan is just a wish.”